chain4travel/camino-docs/docs/apps/nodes/camino-node-config-flags.md

 - `net_peerCount`
 - `net_version`

 Note: Coreth is a virtual machine and does not have direct access to the networking layer, so `net_listening` always returns true and `net_peerCount` always returns 0.
-For accurate metrics on the network layer, users should use the CaminoGo APIs.
+For accurate metrics on the network layer, users should use the Camino-Node APIs.

 ##### `debug-tracer`: